johnwesleyquintero/my-stack-template/CONTRIBUTING.md

 # Contributing to Next Nebula Starter

 We love your input!
-We want to make contributing to Next Nebula Starter as easy and transparent as possible, whether it's:
+We want to make contributing to Next Nebula Starter as easy and transparent as possible.

-- Reporting a bug
-- Discussing the current state of the code
-- Submitting a fix
-- Proposing new features
-- Becoming a maintainer

-## We Develop with Github
+## Development Process

 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

-## Pull Requests

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.